fractalnetworksco/selfhosted-gateway/README.md

 - ngrok
 - Inlets
 - Pagekite
-- PacketRiot
+- Packetriot
+- frp (Fast Reverse Proxy)
 - Tailscale (roadmap)
 - Zerotier (roadmap)

-## architectural Overview
+## Architectural Overview
 ![selfhosted-gateway](https://user-images.githubusercontent.com/109041/192158916-a2cc9f80-9c8d-455f-80d7-fb51e3c275a7.png)

 ## Reverse Proxy-over-VPN (RPoVPN)
-1. **RPoVPN is a common strategy for self-hosting publicly accessible services from home while elimating the need for complex local network configuration changes such as:**
+1. **RPoVPN is a common strategy for self-hosting publicly accessible services from home, providing alternative to or workaround for:**
   - Opening ports on your local Internet router or firewall
   - Using a dynamic DNS provider due to a lack of a static IP
-  - Self-hosting via an ISP that deploys CGNAT (Starlink, T-mobile Home Internet)
+  - Self-hosting behind double-NAT or via an ISP that does CGNAT (Starlink, T-mobile Home Internet)

 2. **Using RPoVPN is ideal for self-hosting from both a network security and privacy perspective:**
-  - RPoVPN eliminates the need to expose your home IP address to the public.
+  - RPoVPN eliminates the need to expose your public IP address to the world.
   - Fractal Gateway RPoVPN uses advanced network isolation capabilities of the Linux kernel (network namespaces) to keep self-hosted services isolated from your home network and your other local / self-hosted services.

+## Terminology
+- `Link` - We use the termn "Link" to describe the dedicated WireGuard tunnel between your local device and the `Link Container` running on the Gateway

 ## Dependencies
 - A custom apex domain for example **selfhosted.pub**